Bernie Fine

 Bernard Arthur Fine (born December 23, 1945) is a former associate head basketball coach for the Syracuse Orange men's basketball team and founding member of the Jewish Coaches Association.

 In 2011, Fine was fired after being accused of sexual abuse of 2 former Syracuse ballboys, both of whom were stepbrothers, while according to other reports at the time, Fine had also allegedly molested two other boys in the years following the first two reports.

 Early coaching career

 Fine started his coaching career as a student-manager in 1963, when Syracuse head coach Jim Boeheim played at SU with NBA Hall-of-Famer Dave Bing.
 Fine graduated from Syracuse University in 1967 with a B.S. in personnel and industrial relations, and went into business.

 In 1970, he assumed the basketball and football coaching positions at Lincoln Junior High School.
-The following year, he went to Henninger High School in Syracuse, New York, as the junior varsity basketball coach from 1971–74, before taking over as varsity coach.
+The following year, he went to Henninger High School in Syracuse, New York, as the junior varsity basketball coach from 1971 to 1974, before taking over as varsity coach.
 When Boeheim became head coach at Syracuse University in 1976, he hired Fine and Rick Pitino as assistants.